flathub-infra/documentation/blog/2025-02-21/index.md

 As you can see, Flathub takes safety very seriously.
 We’ve worked with the greater Linux and FreeDesktop ecosystem for _over a decade_ on efforts such as Flatpak, OSTree, Portals, and even desktop environments and app store clients to help build the best app distribution experience—for both users and app developers—with safety as a core requirement.
 We believe our in-depth, multi-layered approach to safety has set a high bar that few others have met—and we will continue to raise it.

-Thank you to all of the contributors to Flatpak, Flathub, and all of the technologies our ecosystem depends on for supporting us.
-Thank you to the developers of thousands of apps for entrusting us with the distribution of your apps to users.
-Thank you to bbhtt, Jordan, and Sonny for the thorough reviews of this blog post.
+Thank you to all contributors to Flatpak, Flathub, and the technologies our ecosystem relies on.
+Thanks to the thousands of developers for trusting us with app distribution, and to bbhtt, Jordan, and Sonny for reviewing this post.
 And as always, thank you to the millions of users trusting Flathub as your source of apps on Linux. ♥